ADOPTION FEE & WHAT IT COVERS

-All of our kittens have already been or will be:
+All of our kittens have already been or will be treated by Dr. Angie Wood at The Scaredy Cat Hospital for the following:

 Our adoption fees do not cover the bare minimum cost of each rescue.
 We provide any necessary medical care for the kittens we take in, such as surgery for injuries or congenital problems, x-rays, blood panels, fecal tests, treatment for upper respiratory infections, viruses, etc.